tonybeltramelli/Android-Wear-Permissions-Bug/README.md

 # Android-Wear-Permissions-Vulnerability

+The vulnerability was communicated to Google the 13/08/2015 [security bug report #182733](https://code.google.com/p/android/issues/detail?id=182733)

 ##Vulnerability

 The following permissions are granted to the application even when they haven't been explicitely defined in the manifest file: